 - Use a pressure canner to turn to make canned beans, broths and stocks, tomato sauces, and more

 Wish you could stick this list on your fridge?

 You can!
 I created a free printable version of this list to help you remember them.
-Simply click the button below to download (no email required)!
+Subscribe below for email updates and to get access to my entire freebie library!